-A handmade terracotta "Papades" statuette of a goddess, of flattened form standing with arms extended and wearing a long embroidered dress and high polos with central circular ornament indicating her status as a goddess.
+A handmade terracotta "Pappades" statuette of a goddess, of flattened form standing with arms extended and wearing a long embroidered dress and high polos with central circular ornament indicating her status as a goddess.

-Such Boeotian plank figurines were dubbed 'Papades' or 'priests' (Greek Παπάδες), by the Boeotian villagers, who were the first to find them in their fields.
+Such Boeotian plank figurines were dubbed 'Pappades' or 'priests' (Greek Παπάδες), by the Boeotian villagers, who were the first to find them in their fields.
 Many examples were excavated in Tanagra and Rhitsona in the 19th century.
 The interpretation of this type of figurine is difficult.
 Their frequent presence in graves permits the hypothesis that they were linked with the worship of the chthonic deities Demeter and Kore, goddesses related to fecundity and the harvest.
 Another theory is they represent in clay the "daidala", - wooden effigies dressed as brides - which, according to ancient literary sources were used in rituals on Mt Kithairon in Boeotia, to honour Hera, the wife of Zeus and patron goddess of marriage.

 Dimensions: Height: 25.5 cm (10 inches)